dotnet/runtime/docs/design/coreclr/jit/investigate-stress.md

 # Investigating JIT and GC stress

 There are two stressing related features for the JIT and JIT generated GC info &ndash; JIT Stress and GC Stress.
-These features provide a way for the development to discover edge cases and more "real world" scenarios without having to develop complex applications.
+These features provide a way during development to discover edge cases and more "real world" scenarios without having to develop complex applications.

 ## JIT Stress (Debug builds only)

 Enabling JIT Stress can be done in several ways.
-Setting `DOTNET_JitStress` to a non-zero integer value that will generate varying levels of JIT optimizations based on a hash of the methods name or set to a value of two (for example, `DOTNET_JitStress=2`) that will apply all optimizations.
-Another way to enable enable JIT Stress is by setting `DOTNET_JitStressModeNamesOnly=1` and then requesting the stress modes, space delimited, in the `DOTNET_JitStressModeNames` variable (for example, `DOTNET_JitStressModeNames=STRESS_USE_CMOV STRESS_64RSLT_MUL STRESS_LCL_FLDS`).
+Setting `DOTNET_JitStress` to a non-zero integer value that will generate varying levels of JIT optimizations based on a hash of the method's name or set to a value of two (for example, `DOTNET_JitStress=2`) that will apply all optimizations.
+Another way to enable JIT Stress is by setting `DOTNET_JitStressModeNamesOnly=1` and then requesting the stress modes, space delimited, in the `DOTNET_JitStressModeNames` variable (for example, `DOTNET_JitStressModeNames=STRESS_USE_CMOV STRESS_64RSLT_MUL STRESS_LCL_FLDS`).

 It is often useful to use [JIT Dump](./viewing-jit-dumps.md) in tandem with JIT Stress.